1000 Gecs and the Tree of Clues

-1000 gecs and the Tree of Clues (/ˈwʌn ˈθaʊzənd ˈɡɛks.../) is the debut remix album by American experimental music duo 100 gecs, released on July 10, 2020, by Dog Show Records, Big Beat Records and Atlantic Records.
-It features remixed and reworked versions of songs from their debut studio album 1000 gecs (2019), as well as live performances and previously unreleased songs which were played at their Mine Gala 2019 set.
+1000 Gecs and the Tree of Clues (/ˈwʌn ˈθaʊzənd ˈɡɛks.../) is the first remix album by American experimental music duo 100 Gecs, released on July 10, 2020, by Dog Show Records, Big Beat Records and Atlantic Records.
+It features remixed and reworked versions of songs from their debut studio album 1000 Gecs (2019), as well as live performances and previously unreleased songs which were played at their Mine Gala 2019 set.
 The album features collaborations with numerous acts, such as Charli XCX, Kero Kero Bonito, Rico Nasty, Fall Out Boy, Tommy Cash, Hannah Diamond, Black Dresses and Dorian Electra.
 The album debuted at number 198 on the US Billboard 200, making it their first entry on the chart.

 Background and promotion

 Initially, the duo was never planning to release a remix album, but they were motivated to do so after seeing the remixes others made after they released the stems to 1000 Gecs.
 In late 2019 it was announced that 100 Gecs was working on a remix album, then-titled 1000 Gecs & Th3 Phant0m M3nac3.
 In January 2020, 100 Gecs member Laura Les announced that the album would be re-titled, and the new title, 1000 Gecs & The Tree of Clues was announced in February 2020.

 The album was finally made available for pre-order on July 3, 2020.